astrofrog/astropy-APEs/APE6.rst

   could be for example 'lazy' masks based on functions that will be evaluated on-the-fly.

-* ``unit`` - the unit of the data values, which should be an Astropy Unit (this is one place where it makes sense to place a restriction on the type).
+* ``unit`` - the unit of the data values, which will be internally represented as an Astropy Unit.
 Sub-classes could choose to connect this to ``data.unit``

 * ``wcs`` - an object that can be used to describe the relationship between positions in 'pixel' space, and world coordinates.
 This can (but does not